- 22

 Recommended for Getting Started:

-Use OWASP ZAP (free) to perform initial web application scanning + OWASP Dependency-Check to check for vulnerable libraries — these two tools cover the most common issues at no cost.
+Use OWASP ZAP (free) for initial web application scanning + OWASP Dependency-Check to check for vulnerable libraries — these two tools cover the most common issues at no cost.

-Use security experts (pentesters) to test manually — because some types of vulnerabilities cannot be detected by automated tools:
+Using security experts (Pentesters) for manual testing — because some types of vulnerabilities cannot be found by automated tools:

 | OWASP Vulnerability | Manual Testing Method |